Fujifilm X-M1 vs Pentax KP

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the KP has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the X-M1 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-M1, the Pentax KP, and comparable cameras.

 One feature that differentiates the KP and the X-M1 is in-body image stabilization (IBIS).
-The KP reduces the risk of handshake-induced blur with all attached lenses, while the X-M1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The KP reduces the risk of handshake-induced blur with all attached lenses, while the X-M1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the KP is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).